yutec/FightBrand/README.md

 	3. `PhoneList.csv`: list of mobile phone devices

 2. ANFR
  - The dataset on cellular networks was provided by Agence Nationale des Fréquences (ANFR), who gave permission for the public sharing.
 It is included in the directory `data/anfr`.
 An accompanying codebook is also available as file `documentation-cartoradio.pdf` in the same location.
+For data inquiry, the agency can be contacted via its website form "Formulaire contact - Données" (https://www.anfr.fr/contact/poser-une-question/formulaire-contact-donnees/#menu2), which is only available in French.
  - The R script `main.R` in the same directory `data/anfr` converts the original data into csv file `anfr2016.csv` for Stata import.
  - For analysis, the data file `anfr2016.csv` is assumed to be located under `data/post2014`.

 3. Census
  - The 2012 population data came from Institut National de la Statistique et des Études Économiques (INSEE).
-The dataset is publicly available only in a table form at https://www.insee.fr/fr/statistiques/2119585?sommaire=2119686.
-The file is located at `data/insee/population.csv`.
+The population data were manually collected at the webpage (https://www.insee.fr/fr/statistiques/2119585?sommaire=2119686) from the table “Populations légales 2012” that has subtitle “Recensement de la population - Population des régions.”
+The hand-coded data file is located at `data/insee/population.csv` in the OPENICPSR repository (https://www.openicpsr.org/openicpsr/workspace?goToPath=/openicpsr/138921&goToLevel=project).
 The accompanying file `remapRegion.csv` classifies the regions according to the new 2016 legislation, and it is manually coded.
  - For analysis, `population.csv` is assumed to be located within `data/pre2014`, and  `remapRegion.csv` to be inside `data/post2014`.

 4. OECD data on fighting brands
  - This contains the entry years of low-cost brands across OECD countries within folder `data/oecd`.
 The data were manually compiled from various publicly accessible sources.
-The source locations and links are documented in the accompanying file `low_cost_subsidiary_brands.docx` within the same folder where the raw data and Stata codes for processing the file are also provided.
+The source locations and links are documented in the accompanying file `low_cost_subsidiary_brands.docx` within the same folder `data/oecd` at the OPENICPSR repository where the raw data and Stata codes for processing the file are also provided.